Firm Logo

 New Jersey Independent Contractor Injury Lawyers

-Knowledgeable Misclassified Independent Contractor Injury Attorneys in Totowa, NJ Help Clients to Get the Benefits They Need After Being Hurt on The Job in Passaic County, Hudson County, Essex County, Bergen County, and Throughout NJ
+Knowledgeable Misclassified Independent Contractor Injury Attorneys In Totowa, NJ Help Clients To Get The Benefits They Need After Being Hurt On The Job In Passaic County, Hudson County, Essex County, Bergen County, And Throughout NJ

 Many people in New Jersey work as independent contractors.
 Independent contractors normally refer to self-employed workers who provide services to companies and clients but are not considered employees of those businesses.
 As a result, independent contractors do not have access to certain benefits and protections afforded to employees, such as the right to file a claim for workers’ compensation benefits if they are injured on the job.
 However, some employers choose to misclassify their workers as independent contractors.
 Workers who have been improperly classified may actually be entitled to workers’ comp if they are hurt while working for an employer.
 New Jersey independent contractor injury lawyers can assist you with pursuing your legal options if you have suffered a work-related injury or illness while working in a position that may have been misclassified as an independent contractor role.